INSIDE: This Christmas, set out a few strategic toys to help your kids experience a Jesus-focused Christmas, through play.

 Some are items you would simply make available for free play time, and others include a guided play aspect.
 Click on each picture to learn more details about the product.

-8 kid-approved ways to have a Jesus-focused Christmas
+8 kid-approved ways to play through Christmas

 1) Place a toy nativity set at child level.